MetalBlockchain/metal-docs/docs/dapps/launch-your-ethereum-dapp.md

 ## Support

 Using this tutorial you should be able to quickly get up to speed on Avalanche, deploy, and test your dapps.
-If you have questions, problems, or just want to chat with us, you can reach us on our public [Discord](https://chat.avalabs.org/) server.
-We'd love to hear from you and find out what you're building on Avalanche!
+If you have questions, problems, or just want to chat with us, you can reach us on our public [Telegram](https://chat.avalabs.org/) server.
+We'd love to hear from you and find out what you're building on Metal Blockchain!